 Day by Day Begin-to-Read Bible

-Our first grade language arts program is rich with a large selection of appealing, age-appropriate literature, a variety of creative and engaging materials, and lessons that systematically build a strong foundation of phonics, grammar, spelling, vocabulary, and writing skills.
+Our first and second grade language arts program is rich with a large selection of appealing, age-appropriate literature, a variety of creative and engaging materials, and lessons that systematically build a strong foundation of phonics, grammar, spelling, vocabulary, and writing skills.
 Students have the opportunity to grow as readers both by selecting trade books that suit their interest and skill level and by participating in guided reading experiences.
 They learn and practice strategies to improve the comprehension, accuracy, and fluency of their reading through a variety of methods: games, plays, puppet shows, buddy reading, and time for quiet, independent reading.
 Students also grow as writers through regular instruction in the conventions of writing and through literature-based writing workshops that explore a variety of genres.
 With daily practice, the students continually refine cursive writing skills begun in kindergarten.

-Fundations Level 1 (Wilson Language Training Corporation)
+Fundations Level 1 and 2 (Wilson Language Training Corporation)

-Math in the first grade classroom involves a combination of three important elements: first, experience with a diverse array of manipulatives, math tools, and games; second, active exercises that engage the children’s whole bodies; and third, abundant practice of skills and concepts on paper.
+Math in the Primary B classroom involves a combination of three important elements: first, experience with a diverse array of manipulatives, math tools, and games; second, active exercises that engage the children’s whole bodies; and third, abundant practice of skills and concepts on paper.
 We believe that children come to understand and naturally enjoy math when they have the opportunity to experience it using real objects.
-In our classroom, first graders have access to a variety of objects, from dinosaur counters to math balances and abacuses.
+In our classroom, students have access to a variety of objects, from dinosaur counters to math balances and abacuses.
 They learn math concepts in a fun, engaging way by direct interaction with these materials through teacher-directed jobs and games.
 Confidence in the use of math vocabulary and in the knowledge of math facts is built by engaging, hands-on lessons.
 Students also have the opportunity to grow in their understanding of math concepts through active use of their bodies and voices as they learn to skip count.
 Finally, students practice their math skills using paper and pencil in appealing, child-friendly daily assignments in addition to weekly assessments.

-1st Grade Magic of Math (Amy Lemons)
+Magic of Math (Amy Lemons)